Harbu Darbu: Music and lyrics

 "Harbu Darbu" is a trap song, typical of Israeli hip hop, with a minimalist drill beat.
 Vocalists Stilla and Ness trade off verses in the song.

 As a patriotic anthem, "Harbu Darbu" praises soldiers of the Israel Defense Forces (IDF).
 The song's chorus is a roll call of units of the IDF, including the Golani Brigade, the Nahal Brigade, the Armored Corps, the Givati Brigade, the Israeli Navy, the Israeli Air Force, the Artillery Corps, the Paratroopers Brigade, Duvdevan Unit, and M113 armored personnel carriers (Bardelas).
 In a verse by Ness, she raps about how all the girls have their eyes on the soldiers and remarks on how even the "guy on the news" is beginning to look handsome, referring to television presenter Danny Kushmaro.
 (Note: Besides Danny Kushmaro, Ness mentioned that Tamir Steinman and Branu Tegene were also "rock stars".)
 The song endorses writing the names of the Israeli children who died in the Gaza envelope on bomb shells.
-Another verse says that the slogan "Free Palestine" sounds like a holiday sale.
+Another verse says that the slogan "Free Palestine", phrased in the lyrics as "Palestine for Free", sounds like a holiday sale.

 "Harbu Darbu" condemns the perpetrators of the Hamas attack on Israel and calls for revenge on anyone who planned, executed, or supported it.
 It tells the people of Gaza to "wait for [bombs] to rain on you like a debt", with one verse referring to Hamas as "sons of Amalek", echoing Prime Minister Benjamin Netanyahu's statement in the wake of the attack, saying that Israelis were "committed to completely eliminating this evil (of Hamas) from the world", adding: "You must remember what Amalek has done to you, says our Holy Bible.
 And we do remember."
 (Note: "You shall remember what Amalek did to you on the way, when you went out of Egypt... when the Lord your God grants you respite from all your enemies around [you] in the land which the Lord, your God, gives to you as an inheritance to possess, that you shall obliterate the remembrance of Amalek from beneath the heavens.
 You shall not forget!"
 (Devarim 25:17–19, Torah)) The lyrics call for enemies to be "Xed out", (Note: According to Stilla, "It is known that when you take down a terrorist, you add an X to the weapon.") using the phrase "every dog's day will come" in Arabic, conveying the idea that wrongdoers will eventually face consequences.
 The song then names a series of enemies, beginning with Hezbollah secretary-general Hassan Nasrallah, Hamas leader Ismail Haniyeh, and Hamas military commander Mohammed Deif.
-The song goes on to call for the deaths of Western celebrities Bella Hadid, Dua Lipa, and Mia Khalifa, who expressed solidarity with the Palestinian people.
+The song goes on to list Western celebrities Bella Hadid, Dua Lipa, and Mia Khalifa, who expressed solidarity with the Palestinian people, and the lyrics have been interpreted by some as calling for retribution against them and by other as calling for their deaths.